noahbald/grit-telescope.nvim/README.md

 - Display preview of matches
 - Display preview of modifications
 - Action to apply a specific entry
-- Action to apply all entries
+- Action to apply all entries (Note, only works for future version of grit)

 ## Usage